Police hunt man who took dolphin off beach

 Chinese police hunt man who walked off beach with a dolphin

-Chinese authorities are looking for a man who was filmed carrying a dolphin over his shoulder at a beach in the city of Guangdong.
+Chinese authorities are looking for a man who was filmed carrying a dolphin over his shoulder at a beach in southern Guangdong.

 According to news website Btime, the man is believed to have taken the dolphin to his car before driving off with it.